balena-io-experimental/balena-fin-arducam-dual-camera/README.md

 ## Usage

 Everytime the `arducam` service is started it snaps a picture from both camera interfaces and saves them in a shared volume the `webserver` service exposes via a static file web server.
-Simply point to the device Ip address or enable publicURL to brows the pictures taken.
+Simply point to the device IP address (or enable publicURL) to browse the pictures taken.
 To snap again, restart the `arducam` service.